apache/tvm/docs/dev/codebase_walkthrough.rst

 - Generate a compute expression and a schedule for the operator
 - Compile the operator into object code

-One of the interesting aspects of TVM codebase is that interoperability between C++ and Python is not unidirectional.
-Typically, all code that does heavy lifting is implemented in C++, and Python bindings are provided for the user interface.
-This is also true in TVM, but in TVM codebase, C++ code can also call into functions defined in a Python module.
+One of the interesting aspects of the TVM codebase is that interoperability between C++ and Python is not unidirectional.
+Typically, all code that performs heavy lifting is implemented in C++, and Python bindings are provided for the user interface.
+This is also true in TVM, but in the TVM codebase, C++ code can also call into functions defined in a Python module.
 For example, the convolution operator is implemented in Python, and its implementation is invoked from C++ code in Relay.

 *******************************************
 Vector Add Example